MJAZ93/anto/Readme.md

 You can always skip the validation by adding the flag *--no-verify* when committing code.

 ## Testing
-Just make a commit and **anto** will ensure to make the all validations.
+Just make a commit and **anto** will ensure to make all validations.

 ## Additional Validation